KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/simplecov.md

 * [How to merge SimpleCov results with parallel Rails specs on Semaphore CI](https://docs.knapsackpro.com/2020/how-to-merge-simplecov-results-with-parallel-rails-specs)
 * [How to merge CodeClimate reports for parallel jobs (CI nodes)](https://docs.knapsackpro.com/2019/how-to-merge-codeclimate-reports-for-parallel-jobs-ci-nodes)

+In Knapsack Pro Queue Mode, a late CI node will run no tests.
+The CI node is late when it starts work after other parallel nodes have already executed all the tests.
+This means there will be no SimpleCov report on the late CI node.
+You should adjust your CI pipeline for this when you expect to fetch SimpleCov reports from parallel nodes.

 ### Shared disk between parallel nodes

 SimpleCov generates a single report at `coverage/index.html` with merged data if a local drive is shared between parallel nodes.
 This is the case when you use Jenkins and the disk is shared between parallel nodes.